 - Students can demonstrate and are assessed on a fundamental understanding of the outcome.

 Outcome Assessment Strategies

 The course grade is determined by appraisal of the student's participation and contribution to the group effort of producing the literary and arts magazine.
-Evaluation is based upon effectiveness, dependability and timeliness in carrying out responsibilities; contribution of imaginative and workable ideas; application of critical values as developed in this and other classes; successful completion of any other assigned work, such as a personal chapbook and creative writing; willingness to accept a fair share of drudgery; and acceptance of responsibility for editorial choices.
+Evaluation is based upon effectiveness, dependability and timeliness in carrying out responsibilities; contribution of imaginative and workable ideas; application of critical values as developed in this and other classes; successful completion of any other assigned work, such as a personal chapbook and creative writing; and, acceptance of responsibility for editorial choices.
 Attendance policies vary with instructors: students missing a week's worth of class may not expect an A; those missing two weeks' worth may not pass the course.